saiveerendranath/capstone-project/README.md

 ## Livability Factors

+Livability factors refer to measurable elements of the surrounding environment that contribute to how comfortable, convenient, and desirable it is to live in a particular location.
+In real estate or property price prediction models, livability factors help assess neighborhood quality and accessibility to key amenities, which significantly influence property value.

 | Column Name | Description                                                                      |
 | ----------- | -------------------------------------------------------------------------------- |
 | `TspNum`    | Number of transportation infrastructure points nearby (e.g., bus/train stations) |